glnmario-aisi/elicitation-protocols/checklist-external.md

      Note: these three sets should be _disjoint_ (i.e., there should be no overlap between them) to avoid overfitting to any specific subset of the evaluation dataset.
 Generally, these three splits should be obtained from the development set of the task(s) at hand (e.g., the "Cyber dev set").
 I should _not_ look at the test set (e.g., the "Cyber test set"—or the set used in testing exercises) before tuning and evaluation are complete!
 </details>

-- [ ] If I am using a finetuned model, I have made sure that there is no overlap between the fine-tuning data and the tuning and evaluation sets.
+- [ ] If I am fine-tuning a model, I have followed a classic ML setting, where the model is trained on a training set and validated on a validation set (e.g., two disjoint portions of the tuning set above).
+I have made sure that there is no overlap between the training (fine-tuning) set, the validation set, and the evaluation set.

 ## Eval logs